Radical Sustainability Made Easy – One Community Weekly Progress Update #470

 Aircrete and earthbag compression testing, Radical Sustainability Made Easy, One Community Weekly Progress Update #470

 Yuran Qin (Volunteer Web Editor) completed her 18th week helping with web design.
 This week Yuran checked that all the content had been added, the page was formatted correctly, and added the missing images needed to finish the Sustainable Roadways, Walkways, and Landscaping page.
 She also created all the remaining images needed to finish the Community Health Insurance page and linked them to the spreadsheet.
 Yuran then started working on creating the Aquapini and Walipini Open Source Hub page.
+Helping in developing radical sustainability made easy.
 Pictures below are related to this work.

 Sustainable Roadways, Walkways, and Landscaping, Radical Sustainability Made Easy, One Community Weekly Progress Update #470